 Gastroscopy is a safe procedure and serious complications are rare.

 Complications are extremely uncommon, but it is possible for the stomach or bowel to be punctured.
-This is more likely when the gastroscopy involves a surgical procedure such as the removal of polyps, or a biopsy.
+This is more likely when the gastroscopy involves a surgical procedure such as the removal of polyps or a biopsy.
 Bleeding may occur if a blood vessel is accidentally damaged, or the lining of the digestive tract is torn.
 Such damage may need further surgery to repair.
 In very rare cases, there may be complications from infection or sedation.